+M-CS 416 ESL Student Teaching (3) The ESL student teaching experience is a fulltime, four-week assignment during which time the student teacher is under the guidance of an experienced, properly-credentialed cooperating teacher.
+The student teacher will begin the experience by observing and assisting the ESL teacher.
+The student teacher will eventually begin assuming more teaching responsibilities later in the experience.
 M-CS 419 Praxis: Theory to Practice (3) A review of the principles and theories of teaching and learning in preparation for the student teaching experience.
 Topics of classroom management, discipline, classroom assessment, and standardized testing will be emphasized.
 The capstone requirement for this course is a 40-hour practicum in which the candidates will demonstrate their readiness for the student teaching experience.
 Prerequisite: Completion of, or satisfactory progress in, all M-CS methods courses; Phase III approval or permission by the program chair